fluz/fluz.github.io/markdown/cv.md

 * Enhanced in communication channel using the phonon framework, with gains in **15% speedup** and improve the code maintainability;
 * Redesigned the database in MongoDB, with a **definition of a schema** to be use in DB, and implemented a unified access library to access the data;
-* Orchestrated the **full delivery** of new simulation station at Technomar office, providing a simulator with 360 degrees immersion.
+* Orchestrated the **full delivery** of new simulation station at Technomar office, providing a simulator with 360 degrees immersion;
 * Instituted **Gitlab** as tool to obtain code metrics, and manage the bugs, new features, backlog and milestone control for the team and the founders.

 ### *Researcher / HPC Software Engineer* --- Numerical Offshore Tank, 2008 - 2016